dustinpfister/blog_posts/_posts/js-javascript-throw.md

 console.log('This will not print');
 ```

 So what if I want something else to happen in this kind of situation?
 Such as setting the exit code to some other kind of code other than 1, of maybe even not call process.exit at all actually?
+With that said at least a one if not more examples are called for when it comes to this sort of thing then.

 ### 5.2 - Using an event hander in which I DO NOT call process.exit